nasadov/carbon-aware-orchestrator/README.md

 ### TradeoffBoard algorithm

 [TradeoffBoard algorithm](https://github.com/stfbk/CryptoAC/tree/CryptoAC_Demo_FogAtlas) is able to place the microservices of a cloud-native application according to the imposed requirements in terms of security and resource availability.
 Also in this case we have a client written in go (only for testing purposes) and a server (written in Python) that implements the algorithm.

+### CostMinimization algorithm (not yet released)

+CostMinimization algorithm is able to place the microservices of a cloud-native application on a multi-region k8s cluster minimizing the resource cost while satisfying the resource requested by the microservices (e.g. cpu, memory, latency, bandwidth).
+Currently, it works on a two region cluster (e.g. Private and Public region) where the Private region is assumed to be no cost and the Public region has a simplified cost model where only the `resource allocation` is considered (i.e. a unit of cost for each VM allocated) but not the `resource usage`.
+We provide a client written in go (only for testing purposes) and a server (written in Python) that implements the algorithm.

 ## Code generation